ZacBlanco/zacblanco.github.io/education/social-psychology/notes-1.md

 **Correlational Designs**: Examines relationships between multiple variables.

-**Experimental Designs**: The cornetstone of psychological research.
+**Experimental Designs**: The cornerstone of psychological research.
 It is used to examine cause and effect relationships.
 All experiments have two essential characteristics

 - Researchers have control over the experimental procedure
 - There should be random assignment to experimental conditions